TomD0wning/DataStructuresAndAlgorithms/OptimisationAndGraphs.md

 ### Implicit Trees

 Returning to Grundy’s Game.
-Psychologists and mathematicians study simple games like these for insights into human decision making, strategy and economic behaviour – a huge area of research known as **game theory**.
+Psychologists and mathematicians study simple games like these for insights into human decision making, strategy and economic behavior – a huge area of research known as **game theory**.

 As Grundy's game is fairly limited, it's possible to show all possible moves